How Can CBD Oil Help With Lyme Disease?

 The Pros and Cons of CBD Oil for Lyme Disease

-- Doctors usually prescribe only a round of antibiotics for Lyme disease patients.
-Once the patient recovers, doctors no longer provide additional treatment.
-CBD oil possesses properties that may address symptoms, like sleep disruptions and fatigue (25).
+- Doctors usually prescribe a course of antibiotics for Lyme disease patients and it may require more than one course.
+Once the patient recovers, doctors can offer NSAIDs or acetaminophen for residual pain relief.
+CBD oil possesses properties that may also address symptoms, like pain, sleep disruptions, and fatigue (25).

 - Studies have shown that CBD might help with Lyme disease symptoms, such as joint pain, inflammation, and nerve pain (26).